olliw42/otxtelemetry/README.md

 ## Lua Widget Scripts: Installation

-For the moment please visit the project web page for descriptions, or join the discussion thread.
+For the moment please visit the project web page for descriptions, or better, join the discussion thread.

 ## External Transmitter Bay MAVLink Bridge